CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CharacterCreationRules/TiersOfPlay.md

 ### Skill/Vocation Level Cap

-This is the maximum you can take any skill or vocation level to in the tier of play.
+This is the maximum you can take any skill or vocation level to in the Tier Of Play.

 ### Vocation Point